SonTrungTo/database_intro/README.md

 transaction increases, leading to higher loads on the CPU.However, since resources are few, the time takes to process resources is smaller.
 This leads more transactions being processed.

+**Other concurreny controls**

+- Using locks increases the burden of lock management => deadlocks, where users action conflict occur.
+- Simpler method for concurreny controls when you have small number of transactions or a high number of read operations.
+  - **Timestamp control**: If a transaction with a later timestamp has already updated the data, current operation is cancelled.
+  When a read or write operation is cancelled, the transaction is rolled back.
+  - **Optimistic control**: allows a read operation.
+When a write operation is performed, the data is checked to see if any other write operation has updated the data.
+If yes, the transaction is rolled back.

+**Levels of isolation**

+- `SET TRANSACTION ISOLATION LEVEL ...`
+  - `READ UNCOMMITED`: dirty read: possible, non-repeatable read: possible, phantom read: possible.
+  - `READ COMMITED`: dirty read: not possible, non-repeatable read: possible, phantom read: possible.
+  - `REPEATABLE READ`: dirty read: not possible, non-repeatable read: not possible, phantom read: possible.
+  - `SERIALIZABLE`: dirty read: not possible, non-repeatable read: not possible, phantom read: not possible.
+- *Dirty read*: transaction 2 reads a row before transaction 1 commits.
+- *Non-repeatable read*: transaction read the same data twice and gets a different value each.
+- *Phantom read*: transaction reads the wrong row because another transaction has changed the data.